-Radiological technologists use equipment that produces radiation to obtain images, such as chest x-rays, back x-rays, CT scans and mammograms.
+Radiological technologists use equipment that produces radiation to obtain images such as X-rays, CT scans and mammograms.
 These images help the physician make a diagnosis.

 Radiological technologists use their excellent patient-care skills and expert knowledge of anatomy and pathology to monitor and correctly position the patient.
 They use their technical expertise to operate equipment properly and to ensure radiation protection methods are followed safely.

-Radiological Technologists (known by many as x-ray technologists) make up about 75% of the 2,000 members of the ACMDTT.
+Radiological technologists (known by many as X-ray technologists) make up about 70% of the 2,400 members of the College.
 Radiological technologists produce structural images of the body for diagnostic purposes.
 They may be involved in a broad variety of general and specialized procedures and areas including:

 - Gastrointestinal fluoroscopy studies: Images of the gastrointestinal or GI system, the area between your throat and your rectum